IgnisPK/HR_PowerBI_Dashboard/README.md

 - years at company by department
 - average monthly income by tenure group

-This page is meant to give a fast overview before going into more detailed pages.
+This page is meant to give a fast overview before going into more details.

 ![Executive Overview](screenshots/executive-overview.png)
 ### Income